 How Do You Know Which Cannabis Tax Attorney Is Best For You?

 Given that cannabis is still illegal under existing Federal law you need to protect yourself and your marijuana business from all challenges created by the U.S. government.
 While cannabis is legal in California, that is not enough to protect you.
 It’s coming down that the biggest risk is TAXES.
 So it is best to be proactive and engage an experienced cannabis tax attorney in your area who is highly skilled in the different legal and tax issues that cannabis businesses face.
 Let the cannabis tax attorneys of the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), the Inland Empire (Ontario and Palm Springs) and other California locations protect you and maximize your net profits.
-Also, if you are involved in crypto currency, check out what a bitcoin tax attorney can do for you.
+And if you are involved in crypto currency, check out what a bitcoin tax attorney can do for you.